designstem/projects/frequency/index.md

 # <big>Frequency<br>& Motion</big>

-***KIKA: Fix animation***

-Most of the information of our surroundings is perceived visually or audibly.
-Our brain processes this data and gives a meaningful context to it, but sometimes it fails and we might experience *visual anomalies* like *wheels rolling opposite direction* or *moving elements on a still picture*.
-Why this is happening?
+><small>Most of the information about our surroundings is perceived visually or audibly.
+Our brain processes this data and gives a meaningful context to it, but sometimes it fails and we might experience *visual anomalies* such as *wheels rolling opposite direction* or *moving elements on a still picture*. **Why this is happening?**</small>

 <big>Ready to trick your brain and explore your creativity?<br>Prepare your turntable and let's go!</big>